 Companies have embraced transparent communication because customers can watch their every move on social media, and brand journalism is now a major source of income for international media.
 It’s little revolutions like these that beg the question what international communication will look like in the near future.
 During the Master in International Communication Management (MICM), you will learn how to react to further changes that influence international communication as a whole, and how to use them to your advantage.

-To study MICM you need a Bachelor’s degree, two years of professional experience (in any field), and a good command of English (see the specific requirements for English proficiency in the practical information tab).
+To study International Communication Management (MICM) you need a Bachelor’s degree, two years of professional work experience and a good command of the English language (see the specific requirements for English proficiency in the practical information tab).
 Applicants who meet these criteria are then further evaluated according to an admission procedure.
 This includes an assessment of each candidate’s capacity to succeed in the MICM programme and his or her ability to contribute to MICM’s classroom experience.

 The Master in International Communication Management is exempt from VAT for Dutch students.
 Your employer can fully offset training costs against gross results and label them as operating expenses.
 For (Dutch) private individuals, parts of the training costs are deductible.
 For more information, call the Dutch Tax Information Line on 0800 – 0543 or visit their website: http://www.belastingdienst.nl.